 Since last Friday, there has been much discussion taking place on Twitter about Universal FanCon, and how shocked and infuriated people have been about it.
-And there has also plenty of discussion among people who had and still have no idea who or what a Universal FanCon is, and have been completely in the dark as to why this was being discussed all weekend.
-So with this post, we’re going to do what we can to answer many of the questions that some of you may have about Universal FanCon.
+And there has also been plenty of discussion among people who had and still have no idea who or what a Universal FanCon is, and have been completely in the dark as to why this was being discussed all weekend.
+So with this article, we’re going to do what we can to answer many of the questions that some of you may have about Universal FanCon.

 WHAT EXACTLY IS UNIVERSAL FANCON?: Universal FanCon is a pop-culture convention that was originally scheduled to occur this weekend from April 27th to April 29th.
 It’s basically Comic-Con, but with a greater focus on diversity, representation, and on making sure that marginalized communities got the attention and respect that they don’t normally receive at conventions such as these.
 From the official announcement made over at BlackGirlNerds.com: